chipcullen/chipcullen_com_hugo/content/post/books-i-read-in-2018.md

 (This is still pitiable compared to my wife - she read over 80 books in 2018.
 Let's just say I think she has a problem.)

 A number of these books were introduced to me by PBS's The Great American Read - and I'm really grateful to have been recommended them.

+Three of these books were recommended by [Scott Tolinski on the Syntax podcast](https://syntax.fm/) - so, thank for the great recommendations!

 Also - _most_ of my reading is done via audiobook.
 I have really come to love audibooks as they fit into my life, and make tackling very long books not intimidating.